israzahid/2S03Notes/Exercises/Exercise2.md

    - some languages have a *type interface*
    &nbsp;
       - the ability to deduce the type of a variable on its own
+   - variables have some address in memory that will point to another address in memory (what the variable is assigned to) &nbsp;
+      - when the variable is reassigned, the previous value's memory is freed to avoid memory wastage

    *Advantage:* all kinds of checking can be done by the compiler, therfore a lot of trivial bugs can be caught earlier on